ThemeBoy/SportsPress/includes/sportspress/readme.txt

 * Venue Information & Maps
 * Statistics & League Table Columns Configuration
 * Sport Presets
+* Switch Between Club vs Club and Player vs Player Mode.
-* Import Events, Teams, Players, and Staff from CSV Files
+* Import Events, Clubs, Players, and Staff from CSV Files
 * Easy Shortcodes Menu in Editor
 * Events Integrate with iCal
 * Certified compatibility with [WPML](http://wpml.org/plugin/sportspress/)

-More details about each feature are available on the [SportsPress Website](http://sportspresspro.com/).
+More details about each feature are available on the [SportsPress Website](http://tboy.co/pro).

 = SportsPress Pro =

 Looking for more advanced sports functionality?
-Upgrade to [SportsPress Pro](http://sportspresspro.com/pricing/) to get access to more advanced features for your team, club, or league website.
+Upgrade to [SportsPress Pro](http://tboy.co/pricing) to get access to more advanced features for your team, club, or league website.

 = Available Languages =
 * English – English ( en_US )